 GIS Day came and went here at SJSU.
-Thousands across the world celebrated the growth and impact geographical information systems (GIS) has on our everyday lives.
-The first ever GIS Day was taken place in 1999 celebrated and founded by Jack Dangermond (President and co-founder of ESRI) who says was inspired by Ralph Nader to come up with the day.
+Thousands across the world celebrated the growth and impact geographical information systems (GIS) have on our everyday lives.
+The first-ever GIS Day was taken place in 1999 celebrated and founded by Jack Dangermond (President and co-founder of ESRI) who says he was inspired by Ralph Nader to come up with the day.